Berlin | Party of 9

 The next morning was travel day.
 We decided to visit the Museum fur Naturkunde to drain some kid energy.
 Dinosaurs and the solar system, what could go wrong.
 We went to the train station, found a locker for our luggage and walked down the street to the museum.
 Did a little tour, had snacks and good times, and made sure to walk back in time to have lunch before jumping on the train.

 Train home was an interesting adventure.
 It was a 2 pm train.
-We had 2 delays due to mechanical failure and when it finally arrived, it was backwards.
+We had 2 delays due to mechanical failure and when it finally arrived, it was backward.
 The economy was fully booked, and it had lots of kids… 1st class was empty, and you can’t upgrade once on the train.
 Note to self – first class or a different time.

 Since we were 9 people, including 3 children, and have had just flown 6200 km to visit us, strollers were needed.
-We brought a Bob Revolution SE single stroller, also we brought the Thule Cougar 2 double stroller.
+We brought our Bob Revolution SE single stroller, also we brought the Thule Cougar 2 double stroller.
 The Thule is slightly wider than the Bob but folds down flat.
-It fits nicely through an elevator door so we left it in the entrance of the apartment; perfect!
+It fits nicely through an elevator door so we left it at the entrance of the apartment; perfect!

 - Very stroller friendly